Home » Specialties » X-ray Technologist

 • Prerequisites: Some schools require students to complete a class in human anatomy and an introduction to radiologic technology before granting admission to a program.

-• Online Programs: You may find schools that have coursework online, but clinical training will be in person.
+• Online programs: You may find schools that have coursework online, but clinical training will be in person.

-• What to Look for in a School: Look at a school’s graduation and employment rates.
+• What to look for in a school: Look at a school’s graduation and employment rates.
 These can be good indicators of a program’s quality.
 Also look for accreditation, which tells you that a program has been evaluated and judged to deliver a quality education.
 Without accreditation, you won’t be able to get financial aid and some employers may not want to hire you.

-• Who this Program Is Good for: Students who want a full education in radiographic technology and the opportunity to do a variety of medical imaging.
+• Who this program is good for: Students who want a full education in radiographic technology and the opportunity to do a variety of medical imaging.

-Certifications and Specialties
+Certifications and specialties

-Specialty certifications from the American Registry of Radiologic Technologists (ARRT) are available to radiologic technologists with an associate degree.
+Specialty certifications from the ARRT are available to radiologic technologists with an associate degree.

 Certifications are a way to demonstrate your knowledge and expertise in a specific medical imaging procedure.
 Some employers encourage techs to earn several specialty certifications.

-The median salary for radiologic technologists, including X-ray technicians, is $61,370, according to the U.S. Bureau of Labor Statistics (BLS).
-The top 10% of earners make as much as $94,880 and the bottom 10% earn $46,850.
+The median salary for radiologic technologists, including X-ray technicians, is $77,660, according to the U.S. Bureau of Labor Statistics (BLS).
+The top 10% of earners make as much as $106,990 and the bottom 10% earn $52,360.

 Here’s a look at how salaries range by state.